 But some of us are way on the other side of the spectrum.
 We’re so empathetic that we tremble with concern for the feelings of other people.
 And animals.
 And plants.
 (I even tremble with empathy for spiders.)
 It wouldn’t occur to us to put ourselves first or to act rudely (although I can be really annoying despite my best intentions ).

 Some may have been born this way.
 The rest of us were raised to be too polite for our own good.
 Right around the time we started crawling we were taught to be respectful and considerate at all times.
 No exceptions.
 If asked how we are, we learned the answer should always be affirmative followed by a kindly inquiry about the other person.
 Never mention any peril you may be in, the object is to focus on others.
 This means if you’re bleeding, you deny there’s any real problem (oh it’s nothing), don’t bleed conspicuously, and God forbid, don’t complain about whatever caused you to bleed.
 If you are offered a favor, graciously decline.
 Even if it’s chocolate.
 If someone is actively causing you difficulty, either put up with it without complaint or extricate yourself in a way that doesn’t embarrass the other person.

-Maintaining this level of politeness rarely permits the most authentically lived life.
+Maintaining this level of politeness rarely leads to an authentically lived life.
 It’s more like an affliction.
 We do our best to avoid winning games, getting the best grades, pushing ahead at work, sticking up for ourselves, saying what we mean unless it’s “nice.”
 Being too polite actually put me in dangerous situations more than once.
-Nice at all costs, gotta go.
+Nice at all costs has got to go.
 Kind, yes.
 Honest, yes.
+Nice, not always.